-- D. The PAOC will monitor various State, Federal and Utility activities relating to recovery, reentry, relocation and return including: - 1.
-Radiological assessment of milk, food and water. - 2.
+- 9. Ohio State University Extension Agent - 10.
+Columbiana County Schools Representative - 11.
+Public Information Officer - 12.
+BVPS Technical Liaison - 13.
+Local Elected Officials - D. The PAOC will monitor various State, Federal and Utility activities relating to recovery, reentry, relocation, and return including: - 1.
+Radiological assessment of milk, food, and water. - 2.
 Decontamination. - 3.
 Disposal of radioactive waste. - 4.
 Establishment of long-term radiological monitoring program. - 5.
 Recommendations regarding protective actions. - E. The PAOC will implement applicable procedures including: - 1.
 Continued provision for care of evacuees at care centers. - 2.
-Transportation assistance for evacuees. - 3.
-Restoration of all essential services. - 4.
+Transportation assistance for evacuees. - Restoration of all essential services. - 4.
 Security control throughout the recovery period. - 5.
-Informing all County Departments of the progress of the recovery through periodic updates. - F. Federal, State and local resources will be available to support post-accident operations determined to be necessary.
-The Ohio EMA will advise the county on available sources of Federal and State financial assistance, and will assist the County in applying for such assistance if it is needed.
+Informing all County Departments of the progress of the recovery through periodic updates. - F. Federal, State, and local resources will be available to support post-accident operations determined to be necessary.
+The Ohio EMA will advise the county on available sources of Federal and State financial assistance and will assist the County in applying for such assistance if it is needed.

 III.
-RELOCATION, RE-ENTRY, RETURN
+RELOCATION, RE-ENTRY, RETURN, RECOVERY

-- A. The PAOC will coordinate with the State Dose Assessment Team to conduct the following: - Establish the Restricted Zone Monitoring teams have determined the actual deposition of radioactive material.
+- A. The PAOC will coordinate with the State Dose Assessment Team to conduct the following: - Establish the Restricted Zone - Monitoring teams have determined the actual deposition of radioactive material.
 The State Ingestion Zone Recovery and Re-entry Advisory Group (IZRRAG) will develop a map showing actual deposition levels.
 The County may add a Buffer Zone and identifiable and easily secured boundaries. - Relocating residents residing inside of the Restricted Zone not already evacuated during the Plume Phase with priorities established in procedures or as the situation requires. - Reentering the evacuated zone to provide vital services.
 New access control points must be established while still maintaining access control points and security for the total initial evacuation zone.
 The notification of local officials in order to facilitate the re-establishment of essential public services.
 Persons reentering the Restricted Zone will receive an exposure control briefing, will be issued Dosimetry, and report to Monitoring and Decontamination upon exit.
-Monitoring and Decontamination will follow same guidelines as during the Emergency Phase. - Return evacuees back to homes not affected by ground deposition The return area, if the size of it warrants, may be divided into sub-areas in order to return the population one or two sub-areas at a time to ensure more efficient use of public service resources and manpower.
+Monitoring and Decontamination will follow the same guidelines as during the Emergency Phase.